ms-prkhad/azure-content/articles/storage/storage-migration-to-premium-storage.md

 #### Unique Operating System VHD to create a single Azure VM instance

-Create a new DS series Azure VM instance using the **Azure OS Disk** that you registered.
+Create a new DS series or GS-series Azure VM instance using the **Azure OS Disk** that you registered.
 Specify this OS Disk name in the VM configuration when creating the new VM as shown below.

 	$OSDisk = Get-AzureDisk –DiskName "OSDisk"